AndyCappDev/tourbox-linux/README.md

 ### Manual Testing

-Before running the driver manually, you must stop the systemd service first (otherwise it will conflict with the manual instance):
+Before running the driver manually, you must stop the systemd service first:

 ```bash
 # Stop the service